Fete Stall Ideas

 - Nail file, nail polish, hand cream, nail clippers, cotton wool

-- Nails, screws, bolts, screw driver, tape measure
+- Nails, screws, bolts, screwdriver, tape measure

-- Small candles, potpouri
+- Small candles, potpourri

 - Bandaids, bandages, cotton wool, cotton buds, small scissors, antiseptic cream

 - Quality bottles of oil, sauces, relishes, jams.
 (No alcohol)